 In any case Hensoldt had been writing most of the magazine anyway and I doubt it was much of an effort to churn out the rest under the pen names that take over in the last numbers.

 Trove finds four locations and Worldcat adds most of a complete run at Stanford.
 I'm not sure, from their catalogue, whether the SLNSW has a complete run; the other three locations are complete.
+For Breaking the Fetters Trove finds only the NL and Mitchell.

 "Taking it all round, Sydney has reason to be proud of this well-printed, wonderful magazine, and if there are people enough to make it pay, then Sydney is in a parlous state indeed.
 I wonder what is behind the magazine?"
 Review of the first number in the Sydney Stock and Station Journal.

 * This is based on the statement of Edward P. Bailey who said he had known him for three years; ie most unreliable.
-Advertisements for Hensoldt's lectures begin appearing in August 1906.
+Advertisements for Hensoldt's Asutralian lectures begin appearing in August 1906.

 Ishimoto Kikuji. 建築譜 [Kenchikufu].
 Bunriha Kenchikukai 1924 (Taisho 13) 27x20cm publisher's cloth backed boards blocked in black and gilt (cover browned); 14pp and 50 plates being a colour frontispiece and the rest b/w photos.
 A little browning or spotting at the very ends, quite a good copy.